 The following information applies to on-premise products only.
-For information on Cloud and Trust Services please visit Renewals.
+For information on Cloud and Website Security products please visit Renewals.

 Your maintenance contract is like an insurance policy.
 It entitles you to more than just being able to contact Technical Support by telephone or logging a case online.
 A valid contract provides you with cover for the quantity of software licenses you own for a finite period of time (usually one year).
 Benefits include:

 Prior to its expiry date, your maintenance contract must be renewed to continue receiving the benefits.
 This action is called a “Renewal”.
 Once you renew your maintenance contract, you will receive a new License Certificate which will specify your new maintenance end date.

 You will no longer be able to receive the benefits of the maintenance contract.
 Product and content updates will stop being delivered to your product installation.
 If you choose to upgrade to a future version of the product, you will be required to repurchase your product license to establish your right to the latest version.
 You will no longer be able to call technical support or log technical support cases online via MySymantec.